 Now into the top five!
-Number five on the list of safest, least crime-ridden cities is Island Park.
+Number five on the list of safest, least crime-reported cities is Island Park.

 Number four on the list is Inkom.

-The third safest city in Idaho is the Mountain Home Air Force Base.
+The third safest city in Idaho is the Mountain Home.

 Number two on the list is McCammon.

-(Drumroll please) The top safest and least crime-filled city in all of Idaho is Murtaugh.
+(Drumroll please) The top safest and least crimes reported city in all of Idaho is Murtaugh.